mino-38/prop/README.md

 ## -r, --recursive [number of levels to go down]
 Recursive download from the specified URL.
 If the number of descending levels is not specified, it is assumed to be 1.
-The target of the recursive download is the URL specified in the href attribute of the a tag and the src attribute of the img.
+The target of the recursive download is the URL specified in the href attribute of the 'a' tag and the src attribute of the img.
 If the -nE option is not specified, it will automatically replace the reference to the local file after downloading.